 UPDATE: 4 boys missing from Kentucky found safe in Illinois

 BARDSTOWN, Ky.
-(WAVE) - Kentucky State Police confirmed four young boys taken by a Bardstown man on Friday evening have been located safe and unharmed in Illinois.
+(WAVE/Gray News) - Kentucky State Police confirmed four young boys taken by a Bardstown man on Friday evening have been located safe and unharmed in Illinois.

 An Amber Alert was initially activated for the four children on Friday evening.